Seconded National Expert - Statistics

-The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for the post of Seconded National Expert (SNE) – Statistics.
+The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Experts (SNE) Statistician.

 Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the promotion of gender equality.

-To achieve its goals, the Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
-It fosters the exchange of good practices and dialogue between stakeholders and raises EU citizens’ awareness of this policy area by providing technical assistance to EU institutions, in particular the European Commission, as well as the authorities of the Member States.
+To achieve its goals, the Institute shall collect and analyse objective, comparable and reliable information at EU level and develop appropriate methodological tools for the integration of gender equality into all EU policies.
+EIGE shall equally foster the exchange of good practices and dialogue between stakeholders and raise EU citizen awareness of this policy area by providing technical assistance to the EU institutions, in particular the Commission, as well as the authorities of the Member States.

 The Seconded National Expert will perform the following tasks and activities:

-- Collect and process existing EU-wide data (including micro data) and produce statistics in order to provide high quality analysis on assigned research areas;
+- collect and process the existing data in order to provide tailored, high quality analysis on assigned research areas;

-- Provide support in the planning, implementation and the final evaluation of statistical outputs provided by EIGE’s contractors;
+- provide analytical support in the planning, implementation and the final evaluation of research activities/projects;

-- Follow the latest statistical developments, including new data and data collection methodologies, in the area of gender equality at both national and European levels as well as globally.
+- follow the latest research developments, including new developing methodologies, in the area of gender equality at both national and European levels as well as globally.